 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-Utah Greater Sage-Grouse Draft Land Use Plan Amendment and Environmental Impact Statement Available for Public Review
+Utah Greater Sage-Grouse Proposed Land Use Plan Amendment and Final Environmental Impact Statement Available for Public Review

-This Draft Land Use Plan Amendment (LUPA) and Environmental Impact Statement (EIS) has been prepared by the BLM and FS with input from 26 cooperating agencies.
-This document considers amendments to 14 BLM and six Forest Service land use plans to address management of Greater Sage-Grouse habitat in Utah and portions of Wyoming.
-The Draft LUPA/EIS describes and analyzes five alternatives for managing Greater Sage-Grouse habitat on approximately 3.3 million acresof BLM-administered and National Forest System lands and approximately 0.7 million acres of BLM-administered subsurface federal mineral estate beneath non-federal surface ownership.
+The Land Use Plan Amendment and EIS have been prepared by the BLM and Forest Service in consultation with 28 cooperating agencies and takes into account public comments received during the planning process.
+The EIS considers amending 14 BLM and six Forest Service land use plans.
+It considers and analyzes six alternatives for managing Greater Sage-Grouse habitat on approximately 3.4 million acres of BLM-administered and National Forest System lands in Utah and portions southwestern Wyoming and approximately 0.7 million acres of BLM-administered subsurface federal mineral estate beneath non-federal surface ownership in Utah.
 The alternatives present a range of management actions to achieve the goal of Greater Sage-Grouse conservation.
-Major planning issues addressed include energy and minerals, lands and realty (including rights-of-way), wildfire, vegetation management (including invasive species and conifer encroachment), livestock grazing, recreation and travel management, and socioeconomics.
+Major resource issues addressed include energy and minerals, lands and realty (including rights-of-way), wildfire, vegetation management (including invasive species and conifer encroachment), livestock grazing, recreation and travel management, and socio-economics.